About

 TES principles translate directly into these environments.
 We adapt the same Mexel®432 chemistry, dosing and data approach to the specific cooling loops and constraints of each plant, with the same emphasis on transparency and measurable results.

-If you are responsible for a wet-cooled unit or a critical industrial cooling-water system, we are happy to explore whether TES and Mexel®432 are a good fit.
-A short, technical discussion is usually enough to see if there is a realistic path.
+If you manage a wet-cooled unit or industrial cooling-water system, a short technical discussion is usually enough to see if there is a realistic path to efficiency recovery.